Perfume and Cologne, More Dangerous Than You Thought

 This is because many colognes and perfumes are hazardous to your health.

-I’m not going to overstate the case and make it appear they’re as bad as huffing glue…but if you want to decrease your chances of developing cancer, keep your brain in tip-top shape, and avoid toxic levels of dangerous chemicals building up in your body, you may want to read this.
+I’m not going to overstate the case and make it appear they’re as bad as huffing glue…but if you want to boost your immune health, keep your brain in tip-top shape, and avoid toxic levels of dangerous chemicals building up in your body, you may want to read this.

 A quick note: when I speak of perfumes and colognes, I’m not always referencing the expensive kinds you pick up in Nordstroms.